Tiliavir/mvw-search-index/README.md

 Small module to generate a [lunr](http://lunrjs.com/) index with result store.

 ## Releases
+- 2.1.0: renamed `referencedFile` to `href`
-Reason for major release, v2: API break due to update to lunr 2.0.
+- 2.0: Reason for major release: API break due to update to lunr 2.0.